Menu

 length of back 35cm.

-The first official sale record of the ‘ex-Jenkins’ is of its sale in 1899 by Count Cesare Nichesola to W.E.
+The first official sale record of the 1667 ‘ex-Jenkins’ is of its sale in 1899 by Count Cesare Nichesola to W.E.
 Hill & Sons.
-It was sold in 1902 to J. Younger before coming back to W.E.
-Hill & Sons in 1947.
-In 1948 the violin was bought by Tom Jenkins (1910-1957), from whom it eventually received its name, ‘ex-Jenkins’.
+It was acquired in 1900 by J. Younger for his daughter Mary Younger, a philanthropist who established a Red Cross hospital during World War I to aid injured soldiers.
+By 1948, the instrument returned to W.E.
+Hill & Sons and was sold the following year to Tom Jenkins, from whom it received its name.

 A 1951 newspaper cutting, probably from the Blackpool Gazette.